miso-lims/walkthroughs/4-0-sequencing.md

 1. Click _Save_.

-Now if the Pool containing that Library is added to a Sequencing Container, it will be flagged red.
+Now if the Pool containing that Library is added to a Sequencing Container, it will be flagged.

 1. Go back to your Run page.
-1. Find your pool using the search box.
+1. Find your pool using the lanes table.
 It will be flagged red.

 <a name="boxes" href="#" id="toplink">top</a>

+## 5.2 Setting Per-Lane QCs
+Sometimes a particular lane is bad.
+MISO allows setting a per-lane QC.
+This does _not_ prevent analysis.
+Contact GSI when a lane should not be analysed.

+1. Go to your run page.
+1. Check the first run.
+1. Click _Set QC_ from the toolbar.
+1. Pick _Failed: Other problem_.
+1. Enter a description of the problem.
+1. Click _Set_.

 # 6. Scanning libraries/pools into your outbox